Singhshashi18/Multi-Agent-System/README.md

 # Multi-Agent Collaboration System

-LangGraph-first implementation of Assignment #14 (Phase 3), with FastAPI backend and React frontend.
+LangGraph-first implementation of(Phase 3), with FastAPI backend and React frontend.

 ## Current Status